dispensary employee theft prevention POS camera monitoring system

 Dispensary Employee Theft Prevention

 Your cameras are pointed at the front door.
 Your alarm is set every night.
 You upgraded the locks after the dispensary down the street got hit.
 And your inventory numbers still don't add up.
+The count is off by a few hundred dollars this week.
+Last month it was more.
+Metrc logs show products that should be on the shelf but aren't.
+You've got a feeling about one of your budtenders but nothing concrete.

 Most owners spend their security budget preparing for the break-in that makes the news.
 The masked crew at 3 AM.
 The smash-and-grab.
-That threat is real — but it's not where most of the money goes.
+That threat is real, but it's not where most of the money goes.

 The 90% Problem Nobody Wants to Talk About